neuronsimulator/nrn/neuron/general/function/io/printf.rst

         each of which causes conversion and printing of the next successive argument.

-        Each conversion specification is introduced by the character `\ :code:`%`' and ends with a conversion type specifier.
+        Each conversion specification is introduced by the character '\ :code:`%`\ ' and ends with a conversion type specifier.
 The type specifiers supported are: